 Foley Ranch will take care of transporting the live calf to the processor.
 After using various processors, we feel the best place to finish out the process is the Butcher Block, in Cross Plains, Texas.
 The customer will be responsible for the expense of processing, which varies somewhat depending on the cuts of beef selected.
 Your Wagyu beef will come, from the processor, vacuumed sealed and freezer ready!
 Foley Ranch will deliver your Wagyu beef, free of charge within 100 miles.

 What do you get when all is said and done?
 The cost of the 1400 lb.
-An F1 Wagyu calf is $3,200.
+F1 Wagyu calf is $3,200.
 An F2 Wagyu is $3,500.
-The variation in price is due to Wagyu percentage of the beef.
-The higher the percentage of Wagyu, the longer it takes to reach 1400 lbs and increases the expense.
+The variation in price is due to Wagyu's percentage of the beef.
+The higher the percentage of Wagyu, the longer it takes to reach 1400 lbs, which increases the expense.
 However, you will not receive 1400 lbs of meat.
-First, the calf must be prepared for dry aging which involves removing the hide, head, internal organs etc..
-This is generally referred to as the hanging weight or carcass weight and is about 65% of the live weight.
-After the calf has hung for your requested amount of time, we like 14 days, then the processing can move forward.
-Drying, blood drainage, bones removal etc.. reduce the weight to 60-65% of the hanging weight.
-For example, our last calf exceeded 1400 lbs and resulted in 944 lbs of hanging weight.
-Our overall yield, filled a 20.4 cubic feet freezer A good rule of thumb is 30-35 lbs of meat per cubic foot of freezer size.
-Processing cost vary depending on what you have done with your calf.
+First, the calf is prepared for dry aging, which involves removing the hide, head, internal organs, etc. This is generally referred to as the "hanging weight" or "carcass weight", about 65% of the live weight.
+After the calf has hung for your requested amount of time, we like 14 days.
+Then the processing can move forward.
+Drying, blood drainage, bones removal, etc.. reduce the weight to 60-65%* of the hanging weight.
+For example, our last calf exceeded 1400 lbs and resulted in 944 pounds of hanging weight.
+Our overall yield filled a 20.4 cubic feet freezer.
+A good rule of thumb is 30-35 lbs of meat per cubic foot of freezer size.
+Processing costs vary depending on what you have done with your calf.
 From the above example, we paid 72 cents per pound of hanging weight, plus a $40 kill fee, for a total of $719.68.
-The best information, regarding processing prices, will come from Ashley at the Butcher Block.
-Under menu, in the top right corner, you will find a copy of the Butcher Block's order form.
+The best information regarding processing prices will come from Ashley at the Butcher Block.
+In the top right corner, you will find a copy of the Butcher Block's order form under the more drop down menu.
 Included is the Butcher Block's phone number and the meat selection options.

 Foley Ranch is not a butcher shop.
 We only sell whole calves and not individual cuts of Wagyu beef.
 We understand this might limit potential customers that are not interested in a whole beef.
 Our suggestion would be, if you are interested in a superior grade of beef, that you might consider sharing a whole beef with a friend.